-FOR THE CHILDREN Brompton & Sawdon C.P.
-School Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 General Themes SUPERHEROES Fairytales and Castles Splendid Skies Springwatch in Brompton Walking with Dinosaurs Land Ahoy/Under the Sea Communication and Language The development of children's spoken language underpins all seven areas of learning and development.
+LOR THE CHILDREN Brompton & Sawdon Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 General Themes SUPERHEROES Fairytales and Castles Splendid Skies Springwatch in Brompton Walking with Dinosaurs Land Ahoy/Under the Sea Communication and Language form the foundations for in a language-rich envir added, practitioners will poems, and then providing Through conversation, stinvites them to elaborate The development of children's spoken language underpins all seven areas of learning and development.
 Children's back-and-forth interactions from an early age form the foundations for language and cognitive development.
 The number and quality of the conversations they have with adults and peers throughout the day in a language-rich environment is crucial.
 By commenting on what children are interested in or doing, and echoing back what they say with new vocabulary added, practitioners will build children's language effectively.
 Reading frequently to children, and engaging them actively in stories, non-fiction, rhymes and poems, and then providing them with extensive opportunities to use and embed new words in a range of contexts, will give children the opportunity to thrive.
-Through conversation, story-telling and role play, where children share their ideas with support and modelling from their teacher, and sensitive questioning that invites them to elaborate, children become comfortable using a rich range of vocabulary and language structures. hout the year through high ry time using high quality t group discussions, sharing ti me, PSHE, stories, singing, s speech and language Listening, Attention and Understanding Speaking Settling in activities Making friends Show an interest in the lives of other people I can understand simple questions and answer appropriately I can use everyday words to talk about people I know I can follow two-step simple instructions with visuals I can listen and respond to adults and peers Key vocab: colours, nursery areas, adult names, rules & routines I can concentrate for longer periods I can begin to understand and ask why and how questions I can join in with a small group I can hold two-way conversations with adults and peers I can remember and join in with stories and rhymes Key vocab: celebrations, describing words, food/ingredients I can speak in full sentences I can express desires, feelings and needs I can engage in imaginary role-play sometimes building stories around objects and toys Key vocab: planets, sky, colours revisit, light & dark I can explain my own thinking/ideas I can describe the story settings and characters I can join in with the repeated lines and refrains I can use language as a powerful means of widening contacts and sharing feelings Key vocab: animal life cycles, farm animals, signs of spring, seasonal language I can communicate effectively with my peers and adults I can follow three-step simple instructions, I can anticipate key events in stories I can take turns in small groups I can ask simple questions and wait for a response Key vocab: dinosaurs, science specific vocabulary, I can listen attentively and respond with relevant comments, questions and actions.
+Through conversation, story-telling and role play, where children share their ideas with support and modelling from their teacher, and sensitive questioning that invites them to elaborate, children become comfortable using a rich range of vocabulary and language structures. hout the year through high ry time using high quality t group discussions, sharing t ime, PSHE, stories, singing, speech and language Listening, Attention and Understanding Speaking Settling in activities Making friends Show an interest in the lives of other people I can understand simple questions and answer appropriately I can use everyday words to talk about people I know I can follow two-step simple instructions with visuals I can listen and respond to adults and peers Key vocab: colours, nursery areas, adult names, rules & routines I can concentrate for longer periods I can begin to understand and ask why and how questions I can join in with a small group I can hold two-way conversations with adults and peers I can remember and join in with stories and rhymes Key vocab: celebrations, describing words, food/ingredients I can speak in full sentences I can express desires, feelings and needs I can engage in imaginary role-play sometimes building stories around objects and toys Key vocab: planets, sky, colours revisit, light & dark I can explain my own thinking/ideas I can describe the story settings and characters I can join in with the repeated lines and refrains I can use language as a powerful means of widening contacts and sharing feelings Key vocab: animal life cycles, farm animals, signs of spring, seasonal language I can communicate effectively with my peers and adults I can follow three-step simple instructions, I can anticipate key events in stories I can take turns in small groups I can ask simple questions and wait for a response Key vocab: dinosaurs, science specific vocabulary, and actions.
 I can ask questions to clarify my understanding.
-I can speak in full sentences, using conjunctions (sometimes with support) I can use past, present and future tense when speaking.
-Key vocab: emotions, positional language., sealife.
+I can speak in full sentences, using